jgehrcke/github-repo-stats/README.md

   Default: none

 It is recommended that you create the data branch and delete all files from that branch before setting this Action up in your reposistory, so that this data branch appears as a tidy environment.
-You can of course do that later, too.
+You can of course remove files from that branch at any other point in time, too.

 ### Tracking multiple repositories via `matrix`